aimoneb/Data_Course_AIMONE/README.md

 Their names are Fin Diesel, Marlin Monroe, and Margaritaville.
 They give me serotonin.
 my worst fear has been imagined with my fish
+Marlin and Marg are in a little clique and poor fin swims arround aimlessly with no friends.